Euro Gets Stronger Against The Dollar

 Therefore, when the Fed raised its policy rate, as it did in the middle of December 2016, the value of the dollar got stronger.
 Adding further reason for an increase in the value of the dollar was the "forward guidance" of Fed officials that they expected two more rate increases to take place in 2017.
 This information was taken much more seriously than earlier attempts the Fed had made in terms of "forward guidance."

-Right after the Fed's December move, it took only $1.0385 to purchase one Euro.
-This was the near-term bottom for the Euro.
+Right after the Fed's December move, it took only $1.0385 to purchase one euro.
+This was the near-term bottom for the euro.

 Note: President Trump, at this time, also talked against the strength of the dollar.

-The interesting thing is that when the Federal Reserve raised its policy rate of interest in the middle of March, the action had very little impact on the dollar/Euro relationship.
+The interesting thing is that when the Federal Reserve raised its policy rate of interest in the middle of March, the action had very little impact on the dollar/euro relationship.

-It appears as if the financial markets had already priced the Fed move into the exchange rate as there was a strong feeling at that time that the Trump economic policy proposals were going to result in faster economic growth and higher rates of inflation.
+It appears as if the financial markets had already priced the Fed's move into the exchange rate as there was a strong feeling at that time that the Trump economic policy proposals were going to result in faster economic growth and higher rates of inflation.

-Thus, the policy movement in the middle of March did not cause any change in the dollar/Euro pricing.
+Thus, the policy movement in the middle of March did not cause any change in the dollar/euro pricing.

-Just one more bit of historical information on the dollar/Euro relationship: one year ago, it took over $1.1500 to buy one Euro.
+Just one more bit of historical information on the dollar/euro relationship: one year ago, it took over $1.1500 to buy one euro.
 This was a time when it appeared as if Hillary Clinton was going to win the presidency, and it was a time that the US economic growth was drooping and inflationary expectations were quite low.

 For example, the inflationary expectations built into the US Treasury bond market were just above 1.60 percent.
 These expectations have risen to about 2.00 percent since the Trump election.

-Given this environment investors did not seem to be very confident that the Federal Reserve would be raising its policy rate of interest soon.

-So, for the time being, it appears as if the Euro will appear a little stronger than the US dollar in foreign exchange markets.
+Given this environment, investors did not seem to be very confident that the Federal Reserve would be raising its policy rate of interest soon.
+So, for the time being, it appears as if the euro will appear a little stronger than the US dollar in foreign exchange markets.

-How much longer this will continue is hard to tell given the political risks that still face Europe over the next twelve months.
+How much longer this will continue is hard to tell given the political risks that still face Europe over the next 12 months.
 There is the Italian election still coming up.
 And, there is all the uncertainty surrounding Greek finances.

-My prediction for the direction of the dollar/Euro exchange rate is for the value of the US dollar to get stronger over the next twelve to eighteen months.
-I still believe that somewhere in this future there is a $1.00 per one Euro exchange rate coming up…even if Mr. Trump doesn't like it.
+My prediction for the direction of the dollar/euro exchange rate is for the value of the US dollar to get stronger over the next 12-18 months.
+I still believe that somewhere in this future there is a $1.00 per one euro exchange rate coming up, even if Mr. Trump doesn't like it.

-The question…as always…is when?
+The question, as always, is when?

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.